Crotalus lepidus klauberi

-Common names: banded rock rattlesnake, green rattlesnake, green rock rattlesnake, more.

 Crotalus lepidus klauberi is a venomous pitviper subspecies native to the southwestern United States and adjacent northern Mexico.

 Geographic range

 In the United States C. l. klauberi is found in Arizona, New Mexico, and Texas.

 In Mexico it is found in the Mexican states of Baja California, Chihuahua, Coahuila, Durango, Jalisco, Nuevo León, San Luis Potosí, Sonora, Tamaulipas, and Zacatecas.

 Etymology

 The specific name or epithet, klauberi, is in honor of American herpetologist and rattlesnake expert Laurence M. Klauber.